maplibre/flutter-maplibre-gl/README.md

 # Flutter Maplibre GL

-This Flutter plugin allows to show embedded interactive and customizable vector maps inside a Flutter widget.
+This Flutter plugin allows to show **embedded interactive and customizable vector maps** as a Flutter widget.

 For the Android and iOS integration, we use [maplibre-gl-native](https://github.com/maplibre/maplibre-gl-native).
 For web, we rely on [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js).
 This project only supports a subset of the API exposed by these libraries.

 This project is a fork of [https://github.com/tobrun/flutter-mapbox-gl](https://github.com/tobrun/flutter-mapbox-gl), replacing its usage of Mapbox GL libraries with the open source [Maplibre GL](https://github.com/maplibre) libraries.